Mtavya420/bei-poa/README.md

 1. Clone the repository: `git clone https://github.com/mtavya420/bei-poa.git`
 2. Navigate to the project directory: `cd bei-poa`
-3. Install dependencies: `Yarn`
+3. Install dependencies: `npm install`
-4. Start the application: `yarn dev`
+4. Start the application: `npm run dev`

 Make sure you have Node.js and npm installed on your machine before proceeding.